-Site of the Odeon of Agrippa: in the left upper corner Thissio/Theseion (a classical temple to Theseus, the founder of Athens) and in the right lower corner Agii Apostoli (which is covered in page two)
+Site of the Odeon of Agrippa: in the left upper corner Thissio/Theseion (a classical temple to Theseus, the founder of Athens) and in the right lower corner Agii Apostoli

-Marcus Vipsanius Agrippa was a Roman general who defeated Antony at the 31 BC Battle of Actium; he was a friend of Octavian/Augustus and became his lieutenant; he was appointed governor of the eastern provinces of the Empire, a task which he preferred to perform from Greece.
+Marcus Vipsanius Agrippa was a Roman general who defeated Antony at the 31 BC Battle of Actium; he was a friend of Octavian/Augustus and became his lieutenant; he was appointed governor of the eastern provinces of the Empire, a task which he chose to perform from Greece.